 As part of the results of the initiatives we noticed

 - Users had a higher average order value +11%

 - User used "continue shopping" after adding an item to their order.

 - We fixed 60% percent of bad user reviews on the AppStore.

 Current user flow on the iOS app

-Now that our funnel was live, we kept looking at our GA event for user behaviours, We then started drafting hypotheses on how we would actually diverge from the current basket behaviour in order to move towards a more traditional e-commerce basket.
+Now that our funnel was live, we kept looking at our GA event for user behaviors, We then started drafting hypotheses on how we would diverge from the current basket behavior to move towards a more traditional e-commerce basket.